Bondi Beach Hanukkah gunmen trained together; NSW moves to tighten gun laws

 📌 Key Facts

-- Police identified the attackers as a father and son: Sajid Akram (50) — killed at the scene — and his 24‑year‑old son Naveed Akram, who was shot by police and remains hospitalized in critical condition.
+- Police identified the attackers as a father and son: Sajid Akram, 50, who was killed at the scene, and his 24‑year‑old son Naveed Akram, who was shot by police, hospitalized and later charged.

-- Bystander interventions were captured on video: a couple identified as Boris and Sofia Gurman confronted and briefly disarmed an assailant and were fatally shot; another bystander, Ahmed al Ahmed, wrestled a gun away but was shot multiple times and faces serious injury.
+- Bystander interventions featured prominently: a couple identified as Boris and Sofia Gurman briefly disarmed an assailant and were then fatally shot, and Ahmed al Ahmed wrestled a gun away from an attacker but was shot multiple times and severely injured.

 "A critical commentary on the Bondi Beach (Sydney) Hanukkah attack that condemns the massacre, questions partisan and securitized reactions, and urges proportionate, community‑focused security and anti‑hate measures rather than performative political posturing."